org-formation/org-formation-cli/README.md

 Why is nesting OU's or a custom OrganizationAccessRole not supported?
 </summary>

-No reason other than not bumping into this usecase so far.
+No reason other than not running into this usecase so far.

 Really happy to implement this based on someone else's usecase.